Employment-based Green Card Steps Overview

 2. PERM Labor Certification

-This stage during Green Card process for an EB2 and EB3 will be to obtain the PERM or Labor Certification.
+This stage during the Green Card process for an EB2 and EB3 will be to obtain the PERM or Labor Certification.

 - If you are in the special category EB-1 or EB-2 NIW the PERM Labor Certification is not required.